Always Do This Before Buying a Used Car

 Meanwhile, check out rockauto.com‘s “Repair Index” to compare repair parts costs.
 You may find, for example, that a certain European sedan’s alternator replacement could cost upward of $800, whereas the same item for a similar domestic model is relatively cheap at $150.
 When you’re buying a used vehicle, parts cost is a major concern.
 (Here’s the real reason you shouldn’t use cheap auto parts.)

 Check the dash lights.
 Turn the key to the “run” position.
-The Check Engine (Service Engine Soon), Airbag (SRS), Antilock brakes (ABS), Antitheft (Security), and traction control, lights must come on.
+The Check Engine (Service Engine Soon), Airbag (SRS), Antilock brakes (ABS), Antitheft (Security), and traction control lights must come on.
 After you start the engine, all those lights should go off.
-(Here’s what all of those dashboard warning lights really mean.)
+(Take this dashboard warning light quiz to see how well you know your display.)